vkurup/kurup.org/source/content/me.markdown

 ---
-layout: default
+layout: page
-title: Me
+title: Old About Me
-top: kurup.org
 ---

 I was born in Columbus, Ohio, but my parents moved to Milwaukee,